Updated September 2020

 Ok, enough about food trucks, let’s talk about this Korean BBQ Sliders recipe.
 My favorite thing about this recipe is that you can make all of the elements ahead of time and then assemble and heat up when you’re ready to serve!
 Since they’re little, they make perfect Game Day snacks or a heavy appetizer.
 Although, I often turn them into dinner for just me and the hubs.

 Please don’t be afraid of the “kimchi” on these little guys.
 I have completely Americanized it, and it’s ready much quicker than traditional kimchi.
 Although, if you’ve got the time and energy to make kimchi from scratch, then please do!
 It’s amazing stuff.
+Or pick up a jar at your local grocery store.

 Look at these little Korean BBQ Slider buddies!
 Aren’t they adorable?
 When you order sliders from the Kogi truck, they’re served in pairs, which I think is the perfect amount (even though I usually get a few tacos and a quesadilla too, don’t judge).